Jeers

 This article was originally posted on December 30, 2021.

 Schizophrenia is not a real diagnosis.
 If you don't believe me, you can read this blog post I made about phony schizophrenia diagnoses in nursing homes.
-Nevertheless, I was diagnosed with schizophrenia 10 years ago after first being diagnosed with bipolar disorder at a New York hospital (I have lived at home with my parents in Minnesota nearly the entire time since then).
+Nevertheless, I was diagnosed with schizophrenia 10 years ago after first being diagnosed with bipolar disorder at a Poughkeepsie, New York, hospital (I have lived at home with my parents in Minnesota nearly the entire time since then).

 My so-called mental illness began with what might be described as a nervous breakdown.
 I first started to become suspicious that the N.S.A. was tapping my phone because of audio aberrations when talking on the phone.
 I then suspected the F.B.I. was spying on me in person.
 Finally, I thought the C.I.A. was playing games with my mind.